Ezhilarasu1330/bookyourticket/README.md

  cd bookyourticket
 ```

-**2. Create a application.properties file in resources folder and add the following**
+**2. Update the application.properties file in resources folder and add the following**

 ```
 spring.datasource.url = jdbc:mysql://localhost:3306/book_your_ticket